briatte/revues/README.md

 You will also need to select different example journals at lines 41-45 and 62-64 of `03-draw-plots.r`.

-See `05-get-articles.r` for the code to download article abstracts and keywords, which requires approximately 1.7GB of disk space.
-This script runs slowly on purpose, and is _not_ run by `make.r`.
+Two of the scripts contained in the repo are _not_ run by `make.r`:

+- `05-get-articles.r` downloads article abstracts and keywords, and does so pretty slowly (on purpose)
+- `06-more-networks.r` runs a different network construction routine, where tie strength is equal to the proportion of authors shared by two journals